-Once you have people using your branded hashtag, it’s time to collect the best user generated content and post it on your Instagram feed.
-One way to do this is to search your hashtag in Instagram and take screenshots of each photo to repost, but that can be hard to keep track of.
-Not to mention that it degrades the quality of photo too!
+Once you have people using your branded hashtag, it’s time to collect the best user-generated content and post it on your Instagram feed.
+One way to do this is to search your hashtag on Instagram and take screenshots of each photo to repost, but that can be hard to keep track of.
+Not to mention that it degrades the quality of the photo too!
 If you want to keep the original quality of each photo, you can use an Instagram marketing platform like Regrann for android and Instant for IOS to repost Instagram photos (for free!).

 Step #4: Plan Your Instagram Feed with UGC

-In this step you can plan for your selected content to be posted on your social feed with your own description and feedback, so that you would have be sequence or relative post to storytell your own perspective.
+In this step, you can plan for your selected content to be posted on your social feed with your own description and feedback so that you would have been a sequence or relative post to storytelling your own perspective.